 If applicable, please fill in the result of your TOEFL or IELTS test on the on-line application.
 The minimum acceptable test score for TOEFL is 600 (paper-based) or 230 (computer-based) or 100 (internet-based; no individual component must be below 22).
 The minimum acceptable test score for IELTS is an overall band of 6.5.
 The official copy must be supplied by the Educational Testing Service directly to the School.
 If you claim exemption from the TOEFL or IELTS because you have attended a university where English is used, please notify us of this.

 M.Sc and Ph.D. applicants should also include a copy of their CV.
-Ph.D. applicants MUST provide a statement outlining the objective of their graduate program, i.e., preferred areas of study, potential research interests and proposed supervisors.
-Also, for the Ph.D. program, the School requires a list of at least 3 proposed supervisors that you would like to work with in order to process your application.
+Ph.D. applicants MUST (and M.Sc. applicants are strongly encouraged to) provide a statement outlining the objective of their graduate program, i.e., preferred areas of study, potential research interests and proposed supervisors.
+The School requires a list of at least 3 proposed supervisors that you would like to work with in order to process your application.

 Students admitted to a program may request to defer their admission to the same program for a period of up to one year, without having to pay a new application fee.
 This does not apply to special or visiting students, who must apply and pay an application fee every year.
 The application for deferral must be made in writing, signed by the student, to the academic unit offering the student's program.
 The signed request must state the desired term of deferred admissions and the reasons for requesting a deferral, the current mailing address, telephone and email address.